FPGA-House-AG/ChaCha20Poly1305/cocotb/AEAD_decryption_wrapper/README.md

 ## Test case 6
-Non-generic, random seed test with arbitrary ammounts of data.
-Calling this test multiple times assures us component works for different data lengths.
+Non-generic, random seed test with arbitrary ammounts of data, arbitrary key, header, and data.
+Calling this test multiple times assures us component works for different data lengths and different data as well.
 The plaintext used is generated using a random seed.
+So is the key, header, etc.
 The test is safe because we're giving the component currated header_counter parameters and keys.
 This test should always pass, regardless of the length of the data sent to it